daichungus/CatMatch/README.md

 - `t` to interact with NPC if standing directly next to them
 - `q` to quit
 ### Card game controls
+- Move the mouse to move the cursor
-- Use mouse to choose a card to flip
+- Click the left or right mouse button to choose one card
-- `ESC` key to forfeit the game
+- `ESC` key to forfeit the game **during your turn**
 # Credits
 ## Staff
 - Connor Levak: Story, writing, movement mechanics, map graphics